jmrod4/miniparse/README.md

 # Miniparse

-**Miniparse is a easy of use yet flexible and powerful ruby library for parsing command-line options.**
+**Miniparse is an easy to use yet flexible and powerful ruby library for parsing command-line options.**

-The main objetive of this implementation is minimun boiler plate with ease of use resulting in a self documenting specification.
+The main objetive of this implementation is minimun boiler plate with ease of use but keeping a self documenting specification.

 Additionally the library is quite flexible and allows a lot of customization but always with sane defaults so **you don't need to learn nothing to start using it**.

 ## How to use

-Please find below a short but meaningful example (you can get more examples at the [Github miniparse repository](https://github.com/jmrod4/miniparse/tree/master/examples)).
+Please find below a short but meaningful example (you can get more at the [examples in Github miniparse repository](https://github.com/jmrod4/miniparse/tree/master/examples)).

-Let's try putting the following code in `yourprogram.rb`
+Let's try putting the following code in `myprogram.rb`

     require 'miniparse'

-    parser = Miniparse::Parser.new
-    parser.add_option "--debug", "activate debugging"
+    parser = Miniparse::Parser.new("my program does something wonderful") parser.add_option "--debug", "activate debugging"
     parser.parse ARGV